Conjyak/srt-transform/README.md

 Shift and stretch a '.srt' subtitle file using a linear transform.

-Suppose you have an `italian.srt` subtitle file, correctly synced with the audio of the movie you are watching, but you have an `english.srt` file that is out of sync.
-With `srt-transform.py` you can fix timestamps of the latter.
+Suppose you have an `italian.srt` subtitle file, correctly synced with the audio of the movie you are watching, but you have an `english.srt` file that is out of sync; with `srt-transform.py` you can fix timestamps of the second

-You just have to find two correspondence between sentences in subtitles.
+one: you only need to find two couples of corresponding sentences in the subtitle files.
-Better results are obtained when you choose a sentence at the beginning of the movie, and one at the very end.
+Best results are obtained choosing the first couple of sentences at the beginning of the movie, and the second couple at the very end.

 ## Tutorial